mlochbaum/bqn-libs/README.md

 - datetime.bqn: time and date, handling formats other than BQN's native `•UnixTime`
 - hashmap.bqn: mutable hash table, a prototype for planned `•HashMap`
 - json.bqn: JavaScript Object Notation
-- csv.bqn: comma-separated value file format
+- csv.bqn: Comma-Separated Value file format
+- xml.bqn: eXtensible Markup Language

 Run all tests with `bqn test/main.bqn`, or any individual test with the same name as the file in the main folder.
 Similarly, files in the `benchmark/` folder run and report on performance measurements for the script of the same name.